HarshitKaushik/my-dev-log/README.md

 handler.setFormatter(formatter)
 logger.addHandler(handler)
 ```
+- Check if a given key already exists in a dictionary - ` if key in dictVar:`

 ### Psycopg
 - Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
 Its main features are the complete implementation of the Python DB API 2.0 specification and the thread safety (several threads can share the same connection).
 It was **designed for heavily multi-threaded applications** that create and destroy lots of cursors and make a large number of concurrent “INSERT”s or “UPDATE”s.
 - In your query string, you always have to use %s placeholders, even when passing a number.
 All Python objects are converted by Psycopg in their SQL representation, so they get passed to the query as strings.
 See Passing parameters to SQL queries.